 The force says...

 The Met is London’s police service: the biggest in the UK and the largest city force in the European Union, ensuring the safety and security of a thriving political, economic, cultural and technological capital.
 London is a global city with an ever-changing population that is expected to reach 9 million by 2020.

-The Met has 31,877 police officers – around 25% of the England and Wales total, policing 14.6% of the England & Wales population and dealing with 20.6% of all crime.
-The Met has an ambition for its workforce to be representative of the communities of London: a city with over 270 nationalities and 300 languages, where 36% of residents are black, Asian or minority ethnic.
+The Met has 31,075 police officers – around 25% of the England and Wales total, policing 14.6% of the England and Wales population and dealing with 20.6% of all crime.

 Disclaimer: the above statement has been prepared by Metropolitan Police Service.
 The views and information in it are not necessarily those of HMICFRS.

 The Metropolitan Police Service provides policing services to Greater London.
 The police force area covers over 607 square miles in the south east of England.
 Although there are areas of acute deprivation within the force area there are also areas of extreme affluence.
 Around 8.7 million people live in a predominantly urban setting.
 The force covers the urban conurbation of Greater London, including the City of Westminster.
 The resident population is ethnically very diverse, with 40 percent from black, Asian and minority ethnic communities, and is increased by a very large number of university students and the very large numbers who visit, socialise in, commute into, or travel through the area each year.
 The transport infrastructure includes major rail stations, public transport hubs and major airports.